 Putting It All Together to Pay Off Your Mortgage More Quickly

 If you want to get really aggressive with your mortgage payments, round them up to a higher number and then cut that number in half and pay it bi-weekly.
 Just make sure, though, that your budget can handle these larger payments.
-If you head down this road, you may also want to talk to your lender about creating a safety net to fall back on if you end up taking on more than you can chew.
-You can sometimes do this by officially setting up your mortgage with the lowest payments possible and then signing a voluntary payment option agreement to accelerate your payments.
-In the future, if your finances become strained you can always revert back to a lower amount or the minimum that you're required to pay.
-Also be sure to check that you are allowed to increase your payments.
-With certain types of mortgages there are extra payment restrictions.
+If you head down this road, you may also want to talk to your banker about creating a safety net to fall back on if you end up taking on more than you can chew.
+You can sometimes do this by officially setting up your mortgage with the lowest payments possible and then sign a voluntary payment option agreement to accelerate your payments.
+In the future, if your finances become strained you can always revert back to what you can afford.

 Make Extra Payments on Your Credit Cards, Loan, or Mortgage

 When you have some extra money, consider using it to pay down your credit card, loan, or mortgage.
 It will pay you big dividends in the future.
 Extra money can be found when you get a bonus at work, get a tax refund, or receive some unexpected money (click here for more places to find money to pay things down).
 All extra money that you pay on a credit card, loan, or mortgage goes straight to paying down your principal balance.
 As long as your payments are up to date, no part of your extra payment will ever go to interest.
 This is because your regular monthly payment pays the interest.
 Anything extra that you pay goes straight to reducing your credit card, loan, or mortgage balance.
 This gets your loan paid off faster and saves you paying the bank more interest.